riverjiang187/riverjiang187/README.md

 - 👋 Hi, I’m riverjiang187
 - 👀 I’m interested in a lot of things.
 - 🌱 I’m currently learning a lot of things
-- 📫 How to reach me:
+- 📫 How to reach me: ?
-  1. my mobile number: `131 6617 4565`
-  2. my outlook email adress: `river.jiang2022@outlook.com`
-  3. my gmail: `riverjiang0124@gmail.com`
-  4. my iCloud email address: `riverjiang0124@icloud.com`
 - 😄 Pronouns: ?
 - ⚡ Fun fact: ?